Ecliptia/challenge-to-recruit-devs/README.md

 ## How to Participate
 1. Fork this repository.
 2. Create a branch for your changes.
-3. Develop your solution.
-4. Commit and push your changes.
+3. Commit and push your changes.
-5. Open a pull request in this repository.
+4. Open a pull request in this repository.

 ## Evaluation Criteria
 - Correct and complete functionality.